 With the later sequels this particular problem of branding moves from marketing to the interior of the film itself, becoming an integral part of the plot.
 Much of the plot of the recent films concerns the park creating its own dinosaurs.
 Something confusing from the level of narrative given the ever expanding number of dinosaurs to draw from.
 The created dinosaurs solve two problems, one external and one internal to the films.
 First, given that the creations are products of artistic directors, special effects artists, and toy marketers and not paleontologists and museums, I am sure that they are wholly owned intellectual properties of Universal and Amblin Entertainment.
 Anyone call sell a toy T-Rex but an Indominus Rex is always going to be Jurassic Park brand.
 The genetically modified dinosaurs, the Indominus Rex and Indoraptor, also solve another problem internal to the films, splitting the monster from the animal.
 Of course every film that tries to make a monster from an animal comes up against such difficulties.
 It is hard to explain why an animal would continue to hunt humans with such zeal and dedication especially when there are other sources of food.
 Animals are not serial killers.
 This becomes even more difficult with the dinosaur, which unlike the shark is loved as much as it is feared.
 In the latter films the genetically modified monster becomes the villain and the actually existing dinosaurs become if not the hero then at least sympathetic.
-As Saturday Night Live has picked up on, one recurring element of the films is to have the T-Rex save the day (or at the very least devour an unscrupulous executive) without intending to.
+As Saturday Night Live has picked up on, one recurring element of the films is to have the T-Rex save the day without necessarily intending to (or at the very least devour an unscrupulous executive on the way out).